octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 # Smart Contract

-A Tezos smart contract is a piece of code written in Michelson language (a low-level stack-based Turing-complete language).
+A Tezos smart contract is a piece of code written in Michelson language
+//TODO : add a link to the Michelson module
+(a low-level stack-based Turing-complete language).

 It defines all **entrypoints** (invokable functions) of the smart contract.
 It defines the prototype of each entry point (e.g. specifies the types of parameters of the entry point).